JonatanRasmussen/world_of_warcraft_mod_mplus_say_callouts_weakaura/README.md

 These warnings happen 1-2 seconds before the harmful swirlie effects on the ground, which is obviously helpful.

 *[![(YouTube thumbnail screenshot, click to open on YouTube.)](https://img.youtube.com/vi/JSiVJAfD0WQ/0.jpg)](https://www.youtube.com/watch?v=JSiVJAfD0WQ)*
+*(YouTube thumbnail screenshot, click to open video clip on YouTube.)*

 ---